-The validity of a work permit is limited to only one year.
+The validity of a work permit is limited to a maximum period of three years.
 If the employee needs to continue his activities in the Netherlands after this period, the work permit application process will have to start over again.